mangila/cv/cv.md

 ### Software Engineer | Tele2, Stockholm

 **January 2023 – August 2024**

+Tele2 is a telecommunications company that provides telecommunication services to Sweden and Baltic countries.

+I was in the call-center department and worked on a number of projects, both greenfield and brownfield.
+Avaya, Cisco, Genesys Cloud and other call-center vendors were involved.

 - Developed a scheduled job that consumes byte stream from REST API and sends to SFTP server
 - Developed a scheduled job that consumes rows from a SQL database that converts to CSV and sends to REST API